bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

 appropriate directory.
 Use ``git`` to check this image into the repository.
 All future screenshot tests will then be compared against this base image.

-[TBD: Is this really how this works?
-I just get  ``pytest: error: unrecognized arguments: --set-new-base-screenshot``]

 .. _devguide_writing_tests_bokehjs:

 Writing JavaScript tests (BokehJS)